Observance of Christmas by country: Ireland

-It is extremely popular on Christmas Eve to go for "the Christmas drink" in the local pub, where regular punters are usually offered a Christmas drink.
-Many neighbours and friends attend each other's houses for Christmas drinks and parties on the days leading up to and after Christmas Day.
-Although religious devotion in Ireland today is considerably less than it used to be, there are huge attendances at religious services for Christmas Day, with Midnight Mass a popular choice.
-Most families arrange for their deceased relatives to be prayed for at these masses as it is a time of remembering the dead in Ireland.
 It is traditional to decorate graves at Christmas with a wreath made of holly and ivy.
-Even in the most undevout of homes in Ireland the traditional crib takes centre stage along with the Christmas tree as part of the family's decorations.
-Some people light candles to signify symbolic hospitality for Mary and Joseph.
-Therefore, it is usual to see a white candle, or candle set, placed in several windows around people's homes.
+Even in the most secular homes in Ireland, the traditional crib takes center stage alongside the Christmas tree as part of the family's decorations.
+Some people light candles to symbolize hospitality to Mary and Joseph.
+Therefore, it is common to see a white candle or candle set placed in several windows around people's homes.
 The candle was a way of saying there was room for Jesus's parents in these homes even if there was none in Bethlehem.
-It is traditional to leave a mince pie and a bottle or a glass of Guinness for Santa Claus along with a carrot for Rudolph on Christmas Eve.